ManoloMancelli/HadesVR_Remix/docs/Wand_Uno.md

 # Environment Setup

 This guide assumes you have fresh Windows installation on your PC.
 Anything you have installed previously, might have an impact on this project.

+1. Download and install the [CH340 Driver](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE)

 ## Hardware needed per controller is as follows: